abiek12/Basketball-Scoreboard/README.md

 ## Demo

-See the scoreboard in action here: [Scoreboard Demo](https://abiek12.github.io/Basketball-Scoreboard/)
+See the scoreboard in action here: [Demo](https://abiek12.github.io/Basketball-Scoreboard/)

 ## Installation